DFE-Digital/improving-children-and-family-services-through-digital-technology/content/measuring-system-performance.md

 Suppliers and developers should set out the measures that will be used to assess outcomes and set key performance indicators (KPIs).
 Performance data must be available to monitor and improve the service.
 This information should be assessed against the KPIs to inform iterations.

-In addition, suppliers should show how efficient their case management system is.
+In addition, suppliers should show the efficiency of their case management system.
 For this purpose, they should demonstrate:

 * children’s social care expertise has been involved in the design, testing and sign-off of the product (including from social workers)
 * the functions available in the system